Our Accessibility Manifesto

 The Toronto Fringe has made a commitment to establishing and prioritizing accessibility in all areas of our organization.

-We are grateful to the Metcalf Foundation for supporting our organization-wide initiative with a three-year Creative Strategies Incubator grant, which we began in 2017.
-The grant has allowed us to invest meaningful resources into providing, increasing, and improving accessibility at our major events including the summer favourite, Toronto Fringe Festival, and our bespoke winter series, the Next Stage Theatre Festival.
+We are grateful to the Metcalf Foundation for supporting our organization-wide growth with a three-year Creative Strategies Incubator grant, which we began in 2017 and finished in 2020.
+The grant allowed us to invest meaningful resources into providing, increasing, and improving accessibility at our major events, including the Toronto Fringe Festival and the Next Stage Theatre Festival.
 We have now completed our time in the Creative Strategies Incubator, but our accessibility work is far from finished.

-We created an Accessibility Manifesto to communicate what we have done, what we are doing, and what we are planning.
+We created this Accessibility Manifesto to communicate what we have done, what we are doing, and what we are planning.

 The Accessibility Manifesto serves as a roadmap for us and a commitment to you that we want to be held accountable.
 This document aids us in being transparent about where we are at in the process and allows you to give us feedback, if you wish.
 The Manifesto doesn’t show every detail but does outline the main aspects of our plans.
 It is a working document that will be updated regularly.